szhsin/reactish-state/README.md

 );
 ```

-A selector will re-compute only when any of the states it depends on have changed.
+A selector will re-compute only when one of the states it depends on has changed.

-### Use the state and selector in your React components
+### Use the state and selectors in your React components

-You can read state and selector for rendering with the `useSnapshot` hook, and write to state with `set` or actions. _Rule of thumb_: always read from `useSnapshot` in render function, otherwise use the `get` method of state or selector.
+You can read state and selectors for rendering with the `useSnapshot` hook, and write to state with `set` or actions. _Rule of thumb_: always read from `useSnapshot` in the render function; otherwise, use the `get` method of state or selector (in event handlers or even outside of React components).

 ```jsx
 import { useSnapshot } from "reactish-state";